DHA’s governance framework helps ensure we deliver outcomes in a controlled, transparent and accountable manner.

 Learn more about our Board members.

-In accordance with section 64(1)(a) of the DHA Act, the Board has established four committees to assist in the discharge of its duties.
-Amendments to the DHA Act in 2006 established the DHA Advisory Committee to advise on the performance of DHA’s functions (refer to Part III of the Act).
+In accordance with section 26(1) of the DHA Act, the Board has established four committees to assist in the discharge of its duties.

 The Board and each of its committees has a charter that sets outs its purpose, composition and meeting and administrative arrangements.
 The Board considers the composition of committees periodically.
 The committees include:

-A copy of the Board Audit and Risk Committee Charter is available here (PDF 272KB).
+A copy of the Board Audit and Risk Committee Charter is available here (PDF 274KB).

 The Managing Director is appointed by the Board in accordance with Part VI (Division 1) of the DHA Act and is its only executive member.
 The Managing Director is responsible for conducting the affairs of DHA in accordance with the DHA Act and any policies determined and directions given by the Board.
 The Managing Director oversees strategic direction, organisational structure, staff, performance and relationships with key stakeholders.